kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ### Conclusion

 I could’ve spent more time perfecting each project for my portfolio, but that wasn’t the goal.
 Instead, I focused on questioning and documenting my process.
 I’ve learned that APIs aren’t just technical tools,  they’re the bridge between ideas and real-world data.
 By building projects that connect both frontend and backend, I came to understand how data moves, how systems interact, and how essential it is to pause and ask questions that strengthen your fundamentals.
 I didn’t just read tutorials, I worked with real data, broke things, fixed them, and documented the confusion and breakthroughs along the way.
 Through that hands-on approach, I simplified API concepts in a way that made sense to me as a beginner.
-In the end, I achieved what I set out to do: not just build things, but learn from them..
+In the end, I achieved what I set out to do: not just build things, but learn from them.